shadowridgedev/vget/docs/YouTube.md

  extractHtmlInfo() - extract encrypted urls hidden in youtube html page.

-extractUrlEncodedVideos() converts buggly encrupted URLS to proper download urls - ususally this method fails.
+extractUrlEncodedVideos() converts buggly encrupted URLS to proper download urls, which will be transfered dirrectly to wget library.
+Ususally this method fails.
 Last time, for example youtube added "sig=" url parameter instead of "signature=".

 # Hacking